AngelMond/Cool-Portfolio/README.md

 # MY PORTFOLIO

-# THIS WEB IS ABOUT MY PORTFOLIO TO SHOW YOU THE PROJECTS I HAVE BEEN WORKING ON WHERE YOU'LL BE ABLE TO SEE THE EXPERIENCE I HAVE USING TECHNOLOGIES SUCH AS HTML, CSS, SASS, BOOTSTRAP, TAILWIND, JAVASCRIPT.
+# THIS WEB IS ABOUT MY PORTFOLIO TO SHOW YOU THE PROJECTS I HAVE BEEN WORKING ON.
+YOU'LL BE ABLE TO SEE THE EXPERIENCE I HAVE USING TECHNOLOGIES SUCH AS HTML, CSS, SASS, BOOTSTRAP, TAILWIND AND JAVASCRIPT.

 # ABOUT THIS PROYECT AND TECNOLOGIES